 When I was barely out of my teens, I recognized the need for rethinking how we work, play, and educate ourselves in order to restore the planet’s social and ecological balance.
 For the last forty-plus years, my mission has been to help people understand the interconnections within the web of life on Earth and to encourage everyone to challenge the assumptions inherent in the often conflicting choices we make in our daily lives.

 In 1996, I was recruited to a successful run at the leadership of the still-fledgling Green Party of Canada.
 I resigned as leader the following year because I felt there was too large a gap between the party’s stated goals and those of many of its members, and that I could be a more effective changemaker by resuming my life as a writer and social entrepreneur.

-I have been a poet since I was a teenager and have two published books of poetry, both currently out of print.
-I also write regularly on my blog.
+I have been a poet since I was a teenager and have published two books of poetry, as well as a collection of memoir-style essays and poems about mothering and daughtering, entitled It Hasn’t Shut Me Up.
 Currently, I am working on three new books, one about self-employment and the future of work, one tentatively titled Messy, and one about ageism/adultism in family life and education.

 Another hallmark of my life and work has been my belief in cooperation and support, rather than competition.
-As a result, I have served on the boards of countless non-profit organizations, provided advice and mentoring to many businesswomen, and helped many businesses begin and prosper.
-In recent years, in an attempt to slow down, simplify my life, avoid stress, and make more room for writing, I have eliminated my participation in that regard.
+As a result, I have volunteered on the boards of countless non-profit organizations, provided advice and mentoring to many businesswomen, and helped many businesses begin and prosper.
+In recent years, in an attempt to slow down, simplify my life, avoid stress, and make more time for writing, I have eliminated my participation in that regard.
 But I still try to provide moral support and publicity for others whose work excites me.

 I have lived around the world, but am now happily settled a few blocks from the ocean in a tiny town on Canada’s east coast.